 - Place a lid on the Dutch oven and bring the mixture to a boil.
 Turn the heat down to medium low and simmer for about 15 minutes, or until the cauliflower pierces easily with a fork.
 Remove from heat.

 - Stir in the half and half, and salt to taste.
-Place the creamy cauliflower soup back over medium heat until it's piping hot.
-Place a couple of slices of brie on top of each bowl of soup and season with freshly ground black pepper.
+Place the soup back over medium heat until it's piping hot.
+Top with a couple of slices of brie and season with freshly ground black pepper.

 Notes